2000pawan/Youtube-Video-Download/README.md

-# 🎵 YouTube Music Downloader
+# 🎵 YouTube Video Downloader

-A simple and user-friendly desktop GUI application built with **Python Tkinter** and **yt-dlp** to download high-quality MP3 audio from YouTube links.
+A simple and user-friendly desktop GUI application built with **Python Tkinter** and **yt-dlp** to download high-quality MP4 Video with clear audio from YouTube links.

 ---

 ## 🚀 Features

-- 🎯 Download best-quality audio (MP3 format) from any valid YouTube video URL.
+- 🎯 Download best-quality video with clear audio (MP4 format) from any valid YouTube video URL.
 - 📁 Browse and select your desired download directory.
 - ✅ Easy-to-use interface with message alerts.
 - 🔁 Option to clear/reset inputs.